codedbychavez/imagePro/README.md

 ## Build and run the backend (The API)

-1. Point your terminal to the `backend` folder, create a virtual environment and activate it
+1. Point your terminal to the `backend` folder, create a virtual environment and activate it:

 ```sh
 python3 -m venv venv